 Perhaps the town’s best-known attraction is its imposing Norman cathedral, which overlooks the ancient harbor and contains a series of ornate mosaics and colorful frescoes.

 Another place that’s worth checking out in Otranto is the 15th-century Castello Aragonese, a medieval castle that today houses various exhibitions.
 The view from the top of the tower out across the old town and the turquoise waters of the harbor is stunning.
+See our full post: 15 Best Things To Do in Otranto.

 Location: Otranto is located 50 kilometers east of Gallipoli and 40 kilometers southeast of Lecce, (in the province of Lecce).
 Click here for the location in Google Maps.